Kankoda/Web/pages/sdks/vietnameseinput/vietnameseinput.md

 ---

 {% assign product=site.data.vietnameseinput %}
-{% include kankoda/data/sdk name="VietnameseInput" %}
+{% include kankoda/data/sdk name="Vietnamese Input" %}

 Vietnamese Input is a Swift SDK that lets you add Vietnamese input to your product.
 It supports all three major input methods (TELEX, VNI & VIQR) and can be used on all Apple platforms.